diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_live_view.md

 If you do not want to mount all your storage on the diskover-web host, you can set Live View to use a remote web server which has the mounted file systems.

+There are two options for remote scandir:

+1) web browser client to remote web server communication
+2) diskover-web web server to remote web server communication

+**Option 1**

 🔴 &nbsp;Edit the `liveview.js` file and change `scandir_url` located near the top of the file to be the url to your remote web server hosting scandir.php:
 ```
 vi /var/www/diskover-web/public/fileactions/liveview/js/liveview.js